MaroSalah02/MaroSalah02/README.md

 [//]: # (If you have a blog, you can list your latest posts here.
 You can use a GitHub Action to automate this.)

+- [3D_Mapping_Sphere_ROS2]([Link to Project](https://github.com/JMUWRobotics/3D_Mapping_Sphere_ROS2)) : This repo contains code for two custom-built spherical robots(STL files in the repo too) designed for autonomous 3D mapping and navigation.
+The system is built on ROS2 Jazzy running on Ubuntu 24.04 ARM platforms, integrating advanced LiDAR-Inertial Odometry (LIO) algorithms with spherical robot control systems.
 - [PISA_2012]([Link to Project](https://github.com/MaroSalah02/Project_PISA)) : Applyting my data Analysis Skills on PISA(Exam for students) Dataset 2012 to answer some Questions
 - [THE LAST OF US: Legacy 2D game]([Link to Project](https://github.com/MaroSalah02/THE_LAST_OF_US)) : A Game that I have mafe with my Friends for a uni project that was Featured as one of the best 7 Games Submitted in My Uni CS Course 4th Semester.
 ## Current Project:
-Working on my Bachelor's Thesis.
-Hints: 3D mapping and Sphere robots.
+Prohects related to Semester 9 courses.
 Stay Tuned 😁

 ## Connect with Me: